cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 The :attr:`DEFAULT_TEXT_PREPARATION_CONFIG` is shown below.
 Observe that various normalization classes have been pre-selected by default.
 To modify the selected components (or to use a subset of the normalization steps), duplicate the default config and rename it to :attr:`TEXT_PREPARATION_CONFIG`.
-Place this custom config in :attr:`config.py`.
+Place this custom config in the :attr:`config.py` file for your application.
-If a custom configuration is not defined, the default is used.
+If a custom configuration is not defined, a default is used.
+The config below is example of a default config specifically for English.
+The :attr:`normalizers` component includes 12 default MindMeld regex normalization rules in addtion to :attr:`Lowercase` and :attr:`ASCIIFold`.

 .. code-block:: python

-    DEFAULT_TEXT_PREPARATION_CONFIG = {
+    DEFAULT_EN_TEXT_PREPARATION_CONFIG = {
         "preprocessors": [],
-        "tokenizer": "WhiteSpaceTokenizer",
+        "tokenizer": "SpacyTokenizer",
         "normalizers": [
             'RemoveAposAtEndOfPossesiveForm',
             'RemoveAdjacentAposAndSpace',